Employment Law Newsletter – March 2019

 - £7.70 for workers aged 21 but under 25;

 - £6.15 for workers aged at least 18 and under 21; and

 - £4.35 for workers aged under 18 but no longer of compulsory school age.

 - From 7.4.19 the family pay rates will increase to £148.68 per week for 2019/20 which covers maternity, adoption, paternity and shared parent pay and maternity allowance.

 - From 6.4.19 Statutory Sick Pay will

 increase to £94.25 per week.

 Are there particular issues you are facing and would welcome an article explaining more information about it?
-Get in touch via the website or tweet @DebbieHilditch and @MichelleShore6 and we will be happy to research your item and print it in the next copy of the bulletin.
+Get in touch via the website or tweet @MichelleShore6 and we will be happy to research your item and print it in the next copy of the bulletin.